geneontology/geneontology.github.io/_docs/gene-product-association-data-gpad-format-20.md

 *G*ene *P*roduct *A*ssociation *D*ata (GPAD) and (*G*ene *P*roduct *I*nformation) (GPI) companion files reduce the redundancy of the [Gene Association File (GAF)](/docs/go-annotation-file-gaf-format-2.2/).
 GAF files contains information about gene products that are present in each line of the GAF; the GPAD/GPI file system normalizes the data by separating the annotations and metadata about gene and gene product entities in two separate files.

-This page is a summary of the Gene Product Association Data (GPAD) 2.0 format; for full technical details [see the GitHub specification page](https://github.com/geneontology/go-annotation/blob/master/specs/gpad-gpi-2-0.md).
+This page is a summary of the Gene Product Association Data (GPAD) 2.0 format; for full technical details and a summary of changes from GPAD 1.1 [see the GitHub specification page](https://github.com/geneontology/go-annotation/blob/master/specs/gpad-gpi-2-0.md).

 # Gene Product Association Data (GPAD) files